-- The adopted programs and mechanisms which help highlight the Company's efforts in the field of social work. - 1.
-Kuwait Real Estate Company (AQARAT) has donated in the field of community development to INJAZ Kuwait, which is a non-governmental and non-profit association that aims at the development of the youth to work successfully through business management courses in the areas of entrepreneurship, business readiness and financial knowledge. - 2.
+- The adopted programs and mechanisms which help highlight the Company's efforts in the field of social work. - Kuwait Real Estate Company (AQARAT) has donated in the field of community development to INJAZ Kuwait, which is a non-governmental and non-profit association that aims at the development of the youth to work successfully through business management courses in the areas of entrepreneurship, business readiness and financial knowledge. - 2.
 In cooperation with Kuwait Cardiac Association, the assembly sent a mobile unit located in the Kuwait Market Building, which performed free examination to assess the level of sugar and cholesterol in blood and measure weight, height and blood pressure.
 In addition, it provided advice and guidance to all participants by the mobile unit doctor, and distributed brochures and pamphlets on awareness of cardiac disease. - 3.
-Organizing free recreational parties and summer camps at Arabella complex, located in Al-Bida region during the weekend for children. - 4.
-Holding a Ramadan exhibition in Kuwait market.
-The idea of the exhibition is to encourage the owners of small projects that are interested in the Kuwaiti product.
-The proceeds are used to support the "Basta" project, which is a non-profit organization that aims to positively influence the Kuwaiti society to take advantage of used and stored property in the home to provide the basic needs of the needy and reduce the phenomenon of extravagance in society.
+Organizing free recreational parties and summer camps at Arabella complex, located in Al-Bida region during the weekend for children.